gabest11/reolink_firmware_patcher/README.md

 Write it back to the NAND.

-_extract.py is also provided to verify insertation.
+_extract.py is also provided for completeness.